alexpolt/alexpolt.github.io/src/atomic-data.md

   but they are not equivalent.
 Also important is the fact that these operations acquire additional semantics when operating on pointers.

-  A one of kind resource the Internet about multithreaded programming, memory barriers, lock-free techniques, etc. is the website by [Jeff Preshing](http://preshing.com/about/).
+  A one of kind resource on the Internet about multithreaded programming, memory barriers, lock-free techniques, etc. is the website by [Jeff Preshing](http://preshing.com/about/).